 D. The City has agreed to grant such an easement to Roberts subject to the terms and conditions of this Easement Agreement.
-Such easement is not in derogation of the City's obligations to manage the City Property for potential future opening of the City Property for transportation use as a portion of West Nenana Avenue.
+Such easement is not in derogation of the City's obligations to maintain the City Property for potential future opening of the City Property as a portion of West Nenana Avenue.